How to install ZSH on Linux

 ZSH is available by default in many repositories of Linux package managers, so the install process is straightforward

-In order to install ZSH on Debian or Ubuntu or on any Debian/Ubuntu based distro, the ZSH can be installed via the “apt” package and to install it, simply run the following command:
+In order to install ZSH on Ubuntu or Debian or on any Debian/Ubuntu based distro, the ZSH can be installed via the “apt” package and to install it, simply run the following command:

 sudo apt install zsh